Hawaa Al Mansoori: Healthcare

-Al Mansoori is chairman and co-founder of SonoStik LLC, a company created to develop vascular access technologies based on a design conceived during her medical studies.
-In June 2021 SonoStik completed raising its series A funding round led by DisruptAD, the venture capital platform of investment firm ADQ.
+Al Mansoori is chairman and co-founder of SonoStik LLC, a company created to develop vascular access technologies.

-Since 2016 she has been the Deputy Medical Director of Imperial College London Diabetes Centre in Abu Dhabi, the capital's largest outpatient facility by patient volume.
-Since 2014 she has been practicing as a consultant endocrinologist both at ICLDC and at Cleveland Clinic Abu Dhabi.
+Since 2016 she has been the Deputy Medical Director of Imperial College London Diabetes Centre in Abu Dhabi.
+Since 2014 she has been a consultant endocrinologist at ICLDC and Cleveland Clinic Abu Dhabi.
+She is the executive director of Intramural Research at Abu Dhabi Stem Cell Center (ADSCC).